Faimo/scientific-python/Basics.md

     - An Editor with Syntax Highlighting
     - An Editor with Auto Completion

- - Please setup your editor to indent using spaces.
-This is really important, as in python, you should never mix indentation styles.
+ - Please setup your editor to indent using 4 spaces.
+This is really important, as in Python, you should never mix indentation styles.
 We'll discuss this again, so don't worry.
 You will get used to it.

 Git
 ===

 Make yourself familiar with git.
 Git is a practical tool that every software developer should know.
 Git can be really complicated but is really worth learning about, since you can use it to share and distribute code and other files, track changes and get organized.
-You can use it even if you lose interest in python, as you can easily track LaTeX Document and other files with it.
+You can use it even if you lose interest in Python, as you can easily track LaTeX Document and other files with it.

 To use git, you need a couple of commands.
 You enter directory and then start a "Repository".